 The task pane is divided into two sections: Inspection Results and Additional Information.
-If you are using the keyboard, you can navigate to the Accessibility Checker Task Pane using the F6 key.
+If you are using the keyboard, you can navigate to the Accessibility Checker Task Pane using the F6 key, then using the up and down arrow keys as needed.